Retail sales rebound in January as Omicron eases

 - Published

-UK retail sales rebounded by 1.9% in January as the impact of Omicron and pandemic restrictions eased.
+UK retail sales rebounded by 1.9% in January as shoppers returned to the High Street after the Omicron disruption in December.

-Department stores, garden centres and other non-food outlets saw particularly strong growth with a 3.4% rise, the Office for National Statistics (ONS) said.
+Department stores, garden centres and other non-food shops saw strong growth with a 3.4% rise, the Office for National Statistics (ONS) said.

 However, food sales fell below their pre-pandemic level for the first time.

-January's growth followed a sluggish December, when sales fell 4% as Omicron restrictions were imposed.
+January's better-than expected growth followed a 4% fall in December when new pandemic restrictions were imposed.

 ONS director of economic statistics Darren Morgan said January's rebound was "the biggest monthly rise since the shops reopened last spring".